MicrosoftDocs/dynamics-365-fraud-protection/content/external-calls.md

 ## Understand authentication and authorization

 To ensure that data is securely accessed, APIs often authenticate the sender of a request to verify that they have permission to access the data.
-External calls in Fraud Protection supports following methods of authentication:
+External calls in Fraud Protection supports the following methods of authentication:
 1. Anonymous
 2. AAD
 3. Basic